mvolkmann/blog/src/swift/SwiftUI.md

 select "AccentColor", click the "Universal" swatch, and click the "Color" dropdown in the Inspector.
 Resume Preview to see the change.
-This does not affect `Toggle` views which required using the view modifier `.toggleStyle(SwitchToggleStyle(tint: someColor))`.
+This does not affect `Toggle` views which require using the view modifier `.toggleStyle(SwitchToggleStyle(tint: someColor))`.

 ### Frames